-V. CONCLUSION
+VIII.
+CONCLUSION

-We have constructed the dotriacontal number system for computing memory addresses, MAC, IPv4, and IPv6 addresses, and also detect error messages instead of the hexadecimal number system in the checksum error detecting method.
-We observe that if this number system is displayed for memory addressing on the computer instead of a hexadecimal number, The memory consumption can be reduced by 20%, and a large number of MAC, IPv4, and IPv6 addresses can be created by using dotriacontal digits instead of hexadecimal digits.
-Also, to track out errors, the message of any size can be divided into n-byte (8-bit) words in the checksum method by applying this number system.
-If the memory specification can be specified in nickel and deckle of dotriacontal digits instead of bytes, the computer processing speed will be very fast.
-The dotriacontal number system is a larger number system than exiting number systems like decimal, binary, octal, and hexadecimal number systems because it has 32 single-character digits or symbols, and each symbol contains five binary bits.
-The contiguous five binary bits are called nickles, and ten contiguous bits, or two nickles, are called deckle.
-There are many more assignments or studies to be done in the future to make this number system the most effective and efficient to apply in computer and data communication.
-At first, we had to implement this number system for memory address display on the computer instead of a hexadecimal number.
-Then the computer will be very fast for data processing, reduce memory consumption, and also increase the number of MAC, IPv4, and IPv6 addresses if this number system is implemented.
-In datum communication, this number system will be very applicable for error detection and correction.
-This research has several limitations.
-The time and research tools are still limited and not yet varied.
-It is not possible to know the level of flexibility of the dotriacontal calculation system.
-Therefore, calculations are needed to find out whether there is a calculation limit or not1.
-In addition, it is necessary to investigate in depth in the future whether there are any bugs or errors that could arise if using the dotriacontal calculation system as a whole and for a long time.
+We have constructed the dotriacontal number system for computing memory addresses, MAC, IPv4, and IPv6 addresses, and also detect error messages instead of the hexadecimal number system in checksum error detecting method.
+We observe that if this number system is displayed for memory addressing in the computer instead of a hexadecimal number.
+The memory consumption can be reduced 20% and also a large number of MAC, IPv4, and IPv6 addresses can be created by using dotriacontal digits instead of hexadecimal digits.
+Also, to track out errors the message of any size can be divided within n-byte (8n-bit) words in checksum method applying this number system.
+If the memory specification can be specified in nickel and deckle of dotriacontal digits instead of bytes, the computer processing speed will be very faster.